amarchesani12/github-pages-with-jekyll/_posts/2022-03-24-my-first-blog-post.md

+---
+title: Dealing with Dead Zone: How to Optimize Fastball Performance
+date: 2022-03-23
+---

 Recently, there has been some attention on pitchers who have a “dead zone” fastball.
 There are certain MLB teams who will hesitate drafting a pitcher whose fastball profiles like this.
 In this piece, we’ll examine exactly what a dead zone fastball is, how it performs in a pitcher’s arsenal, and determine whether or not organizations should stray away from players with this type of fastball.
 A dead zone fastball is defined as a fastball with equal amount induced vertical break (IVB) and horizontal break (HB).
 For the rest of the article, when we talk about vertical break, we are using induced vertical break.
 A fastball with an inch or two difference between IVB and HB can still live in the dead zone, such as a pitch with 16 inches IVB and 14 inches HB.
 On a pitch movement plot, this would typically be someone who’s fastball falls on the grey diagonal line in the plot below (the line would be mirrored for a left-handed pitcher).